Applied Developmental Science Doctoral Program

 Doctoral Dissertation in Applied Developmental Science

-Students in the Applied Developmental Science Ph.D. program are required to propose and complete an empirical doctoral research project approved by a doctoral committee and to write up the findings in a dissertation.
+Students in the ADS program are required to propose and complete an empirical doctoral research project approved by a doctoral committee and to write up the findings in a dissertation.
 The dissertation project represents the culmination of students’ ADS education and is a “process” that includes (a) the conceptualization of the study, including the scientific rationale and the study methodology; (b) proposing the study to a committee of faculty members; (c) collecting the data or using an existing data set; (d) conducting statistical analyses; (e) write the results either as a single thesis or as multiple manuscripts; and, (f) defend the results to the dissertation committee in an oral exam.